ICAC (Internet Crimes Against Children)

 There are many specialties within the Criminal Investigation Unit.
 Some of which include death investigations, internet crimes, property crimes, drug enforcement, crimes involving children and white collar crimes.
 Investigators receive specialized training to assist in their responsibilities.
 Investigators also take over cases from the patrol unit that patrol deputies cannot complete within their shift, or finish cases that require response out of the county into neighboring jurisdiction.
 This keeps patrol deputies free for upcoming shifts so they are ready to respond to new service calls.

 If you have information that would help us prevent or solve a crime, you can help.
 Please visit the Dunn County CRIME STOPPERS website.
-Click the banner below for more information.
+Click the link for more information.
 You may remain anonymous if you wish.